nikitavoloboev/data/other/other.md

 - [Hacker News Lists](https://news.ycombinator.com/lists) - Top HN users/threads/..
 - [Fonos](https://github.com/fonoster/fonos) - Open-source telecommunications for the cloud. ([Docs](https://fonoster.github.io/fonos/))
 - [Nuclei](https://github.com/projectdiscovery/nuclei) - Fast tool for configurable targeted scanning based on templates offering massive extensibility and ease of use.
+- [hncheck](https://github.com/brandur/hncheck) - Simple app that checks to see if something under one of your domains has been submitted to HN, and emails you if it has. ([Runner](https://github.com/brandur/hncheck-runner))